Thibault-Monnier/neutronium/README.md

 The following grammar is the one currently supported by the parser.

-> Newlines are significant, but all other whitespaces are ignored and are omitted from the following grammar.
+> Whitespaces are insignificant and are omitted from the following grammar.

 ```
-program ::= { statement? '\n' }
+program ::= { statement }*

 statement ::= assignment
             | declaration-assignment
             | exit-statement

-assignment ::= identifier '=' expression
+assignment ::= identifier '=' expression ';'

-declaration-assignment ::= 'let' identifier '=' expression
+declaration-assignment ::= 'let' identifier '=' expression ';'

-exit-statement ::= 'exit' expression
+exit-statement ::= 'exit' expression ';'

 expression ::= additive-expression